AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * kanū - to know
 * katū - to thank
 	* katu - thanks
-* kaxtū - to stop
+* kaxtū - to stop / to halt
 * kefrecū - to renew
 * kenþū - to expect
 * ketū - to write